CruGlobal/appbuilder_docs/develop/setup/Setup.md

 npm install -g Hiro-Nakamura/ab-cli
 ```

 Then, run the installer.
-Specify your own target directory in place of `{install_dir}`, for example:
+Specify your own target directory in place of `{install_dir}`, (note that specifying a pre-existing directory may cause problems) for example:

 ```bash
 appbuilder install {install_dir} --develop